Behavioral Intervention Team (BIT) Protocol

 - Appeal actions, via written response, to the Vice President for Academic and Student Affairs.

-- Non-compliance with actions determined by BIT (This will result in referral to the Dean of Students for disciplinary sanctions.)
+- Non-compliance with actions determined by BIT (This will result in referral to the dean of student success for disciplinary sanctions.)
 See Student Conduct

 *Post assessment, any potential disciplinary sanction will be addressed.